What are Burdens of Proof?

 The burden of proof in all criminal cases is Beyond a Reasonable Doubt.
 Section 2.01 of the Texas Penal Code provides that “all persons are presumed to be innocent and no person may be convicted of an offense unless each element of the offense is proved beyond a reasonable doubt.
 The fact that he has been arrested, confined, or indicted for, or otherwise charged with, the offense gives rise to no inference of guilt at his trial.”

-If you or a loved one is charged with a crime in Fort Worth or Tarrant County contact our legal team at.
+If you or a loved one is charged with a crime in Fort Worth or Tarrant County contact our legal team for a free case review.